Find out if your pet is depressed, what you can do about it and whether your pet insurance will provide cover for treatment

 How to treat anxiety and depression in pets

 Simple things like regular exercise, a consistent routine, and feeding them the right food can all improve behaviour.
 Making sure your pet has their own personal space where they can sleep or relax is also good for encouraging positive behaviour.
+This is especially important during loud events such as Bonfire Night where anxiety could run even higher.

 Pets are very receptive to human behaviour.
 If you're positive and in a visibly good mood, your pet is likely to respond well to this.
 Give your pet consistent love and affection – it can make them feel wanted and their behaviour may improve.
 High pitched voices and cheerful sounds can also encourage animals to feel more playful.